-Low - Bishopstrow fees and structures virtually rule this out Low to Moderate - we have high ability students & their online activity in their mother tongue might be difficult for us to monitor fully Low - no students known to be affected and fully boarding setting will be protective Low - no students known to be affected Low - no Bishopstrow students are currently from a background where this is perceived to be a risk Low to Moderate - any student could potentially be at risk of some type of radicalisation, perhaps especially as they are away from home.
-Low - usual care taken in curriculum PSHEE, wider life of College Moderate - any student could potentially be at risk, perhaps especially as they are away from home.
-Moderate - any student could potentially be at risk, perhaps especially as they are from different cultures, we have a wide age range and they often have low level of common language.
-Moderate - as above.
-Currently reviewing our training in this area and updating staff with courses and discussions.
+County lines and/or gangs Low - extremely difficult for this type of contact to be made with Bishopstrow students Modern slavery Low - Bishopstrow fees and structures virtually rule this out Cybercrime Low to Moderate - we have high ability students & their online activity in their mother tongue might be difficult for us to monitor fully Domestic abuse (DA) Low - no students known to be affected and fully boarding setting will be protective Homelessness Low - no students known to be affected So-called 'honour-based' abuse, including Low - no Bishopstrow students are currently from female genital mutilation (FGM) and forced a background where this is perceived to be a risk marriage.
+FGM and forced marriage, other than 'honour- based'.
+Preventing radicalisation Low to Moderate - any student could potentially be at risk of some type of radicalisation, perhaps especially as they are away from home.
+The Prevent duty, Channel, and Additional Low - usual care taken in curriculum PSHEE, wider support life of College Peer-on-peer / child-on-child abuse Moderate - any student could potentially be at risk, perhaps especially as they are away from home.
+Sexual violence and sexual harassment Moderate - any student could potentially be at between children in schools and colleges risk, perhaps especially as they are from different cultures, we have a wide age range and they often have low level of common language.
+Upskirting Moderate - as above.
+The response to a report of sexual violence and Currently reviewing our training in this area and sexual harassment between children in schools updating staff with courses and discussions. and colleges